BMS: Business Management Systems – the Benefits of a Process Approach

 Emma Harris

-A question we are sometimes asked at Triaster is, 'what are the benefits of taking a process approach to business management?'
+A question we are often asked at Triaster is, 'why should I take a process approach to business management?'

-Firstly though, what is a process approach?
-Indeed what is a process?
+Firstly though, what is the process approach?
+In fact, what is a process?

 What is a Process?